-There are many inspiring Homeopaths I love learning from, and whose works I refer to daily.
+There are many inspiring Homeopaths I love learning from, and whose works I refer to daily, for instance:

 Louis Klein, Jan Scholten, Annette Sneevliet, Dr Jonathan Hardy, Dr Julie Geraghty, Dr Elizabeth Thompson and Geoff Johnson.

 Zhomeo webinars with Louis Klein, Pat Deacon, Pat Maher, Markus Kuntosch, Martin Jakob and others.
 These are brilliant and vibrant resources, full of treasures.

 Rajan Sankaran and Doctors Bhawisha and Shachindra Joshi’s work and insights.

-Michal Yakir’s plant system and Wondrous Order book and Mahesh Gandhi’s work.
+Michal Yakir’s plant system and Wondrous Order book and Mahesh Gandhi’s work and Personal Evolution Model.